 There are no known predisposing factors; however, the condition often presents with other congenital anomalies, including VACTERL complex (vertebral defects, anorectal anomalies, cardiac defects, tracheo-oesophageal abnormalities, radial and renal abnormalities, and limb anomalies).

 Surgical intervention is required as a newborn.

-Patients may have long-term complications, such as eating difficulties, GORD, and tracheomalacia.
+Patients may have long-term complications, such as GORD, tracheomalacia, and chronic respiratory infections.

 Oesophageal atresia (OA) and tracheo-oesophageal fistula (TOF) are congenital malformations that result from defective separation of the oesophagus and trachea.
-This most commonly results in a blind-ending upper oesophageal pouch with a fistulous connection between the distal oesophageal segment and the trachea is the most common type.
+A blind-ending upper oesophageal pouch with a fistulous connection between the distal oesophageal segment and the trachea is the most common type.

 Surgeon in Chief

 Children's Hospital of Michigan

 MDK declares that he has no competing interests.

 TDK declares that he has no competing interests.